International Exchange

 • Academic Transcript Process Timeline

 It can take anywhere from one to six months after your program has finished to receive an official academic transcript from your host institution.
 Each institution has a different process for how they administer exchange student transcripts.
-You may automatically receive a transcript or you may need to specifically request it; if you don’t know, check with your host institution.
+You may automatically receive a transcript or you may need to specifically request it.
+If you don’t know, check with your host institution.

 • Recipient of Transcript